Fate/stay night: Reception

 In early 2007, the popularity of Fate/stay night and the anime Japanese voice actors led to the launch of the Fate/stay tune internet radio drama, featuring the voice talent of Kana Ueda (Rin) and Ayako Kawasumi (Saber).
 In 2011, the writers Chris Klug and Josiah Lebowitz in their book Interactive storytelling for video games praised Fate/stay night as a strong example of branching storylines and interactive storytelling, comparing its depth and complexity to that of a traditional novel.
 In 2019, the franchise took first place in the Comiket event.
 The spin-off Fate/Grand Order was also a commercial success, surpassing the gross revenue of the video game franchise Metal Gear in four years.
 As of July 2021, Fate/Grand Order grossed $5.6 billion worldwide, making it the seventh highest-grossing mobile game of all time.

 Critical response

 Fate/stay night is, according to various estimates, one of the most famous representatives of its genre.
-It has also been described as the "among the most well-received visual novels ever published".
+It has also been described as "among the most well-received visual novels ever published".